interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/data_exchange_validation/get_op_data_validation.md

 ### [Validate flight 2 sharing test step](../validate_shared_operational_intent.md)
 Validate that flight 2 is planned

+### Check for notification to tested_uss due to subscription in flight 2 area test step
+In order to run this test scenario, we need tested_uss to trigger GET operational intent request to mock_uss.
+But, if there is a subscription by tested_uss, that would trigger notification of flight 2 to tested_uss.
+Some USSes will not make a GET request to control_uss for flight 2 details, while planning a nearby flight, if they got a notification for flight2.
+Hence, if a USS didn't make a GET request, we will only fail it if didn't get a notification, or else, a precondition for the test will not be met.

 ### [Tested_uss plans flight 1 test step](../../../flight_planning/plan_flight_intent.md)
 The test driver attempts to plan flight 1 via the tested USS.
 It checks if any conflicts with flight 2 which is of equal priority and came first.